wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * Given the severe energy **crisis** which is facing the world, Australia has an obligation not only to itself but to the world to do everything in its power to promote energy exploration and conservation.

+* Under the heading 'The **Crisis** in Manufacturing Industry ' it says:
+Quite plainly, urgent action to ensure the survival of much of Australian manufacturing industry is necessary.

 * The present **crisis** does not lend itself to the theories and experiments of recent years, which have played their pan in bringing about the current situation.

 * It has moved from **crisis** to **crisis**, and most of them have been of its own making.